sdatkinson/neural-amp-modeler/README.md

 ```

 ### Train models (GUI)
-Open a GUI trainer by running
+After installing, you can open a GUI trainer by running

 ```bash
 nam